Cuauhtémoc Moctezuma Brewery: Dos Equis

 The main brand Dos Equis XX Special Lager is a 4.45% abv pale lager sold in green bottles.
 Dos Equis XX Amber (in Mexico, Dos Equis Ambar) is a 4.7% Vienna-style amber lager sold in brown bottles, and was first exported to the United States in 1973.
 In November 2020, Dos Equis Lager Salt & Lime was introduced into limited markets (Texas, New Mexico, Arizona, California, Oklahoma, Florida, Louisiana, and Hawaii) in 24 oz. cans, with 12 oz. six-packs available beginning in Spring 2021.

 Dos Equis XX Mexican Pale Ale (MPA) is a 5.5% traditional pale ale with a Mexican twist, released in late 2018 on draught to various restaurants and bars across the United States.
 As of February 2019 it could be purchased as a six pack of 12.00 USfloz bottles or a twelve pack of 12.00 USfloz cans.

 The packaging received a redesign in August 2020, with increased focus on the XX symbol and the brand's colours.

 Tecate

 Tecate and Tecate Light are popular pale lagers named after the city of Tecate, Baja California, where they were first produced in 1943.
 Originally brewed by a local company, Tecate was acquired by Cuauhtémoc Moctezuma in 1955.
 Tecate is sold in both distinctive red and blue aluminium cans and in twist-top bottles.
 Tecate Light was launched in 1992 by Héctor Emilio Ayala, who was the project manager.

-In 2013 Tecate Titanium, containing a greater amount of alcohol was launched as a new product of the company.
+In 2013, Tecate Titanium, containing a greater amount of alcohol, was launched as a new product of the company.
 In 2019, Tecate Titanium, which contains 7.5% ABV, became available in a 24 oz. can.
-The goal for the US market is 189,000 cases.
 The campaign, "We Are Bold", targets males, specifically Hispanic C-store shoppers, according to Tecate Brand Director, Belen Pamukoff.

 In 2017, Heineken announced that Tecate would be exported worldwide.